 At the time of writing our range of Server Side PDF Conversion and Automation based products, including the Muhimbi PDF Converter for SharePoint and the Muhimbi PDF Converter Services (for Java, .NET, PHP, Ruby) have been in the market for over 7 years.
 Although our setup experience has always been fine, it has never been excellent.
 Being excellent is something we strive for so we have dug through our historical support desk tickets to determine the worst pain points and address them as part of the new installation ‘experience’.

 Carrying out a full deployment still requires some work and preparation – the entire product is a bit ‘enterprisey’ - getting the proper Windows account in place, granting privileges and installing some prerequisites, these steps are explained in detail in Chapter 2 of our comprehensive Administration Guide.
-Do yourself, and our support desk, a monumental favour and read that chapter, including references to all Appendices, in full.
+Do yourself, and our support desk, a monumental favour and read that chapter in full.
 You will save yourself a lot of time and frustration.

 Let’s walk through a typical deployment and highlight some of the decision points.
 The screenshots and process below is based on the PDF Converter for SharePoint.
 Being less complex, the PDF Converter Services setup process is largely the same, it just lacks some of the SharePoint specific screens (and that installer uses a yellow background colour so it is immediately clear which product you are installing).